codingisapaintodo/Linux-Peppermint/README.md

 # Linux-Peppermint
-Inspired by Linux Mint with a few tweaks
+ Linux Mint with a few tweaks
+ all credits go to linux mint